 Innovation Map outlines the Top 10 Healthcare Industry Trends & 20 Promising Startups

-For this in-depth research on the Top Healthcare Industry Trends & Startups, we analyzed a sample of 3.622 global startups and scaleups.
-The result of this research is data-driven innovation intelligence that improves strategic decision-making by giving you an overview of emerging technologies & startups in the healthcare industry.
-These insights are derived by working with our Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2.093.000+ startups & scaleups globally.
-The platform quickly delivers an exhaustive overview of emerging technologies within a specific field as well as identifies relevant startups & scaleups early on.
+For this in-depth research on the Top Healthcare Industry Trends and Startups, we analyzed a sample of 3 622 global startups and scaleups.
+The result of this research is data-driven innovation intelligence that improves strategic decision-making by giving you an overview of emerging technologies and startups in the healthcare industry.
+These insights are derived by working with our Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2 093 000+ startups and scaleups globally.
+The platform quickly delivers an exhaustive overview of emerging technologies within a specific field as well as identifies relevant startups and scaleups early on.

 Tree Map reveals the Impact of the Top 10 Healthcare Industry Trends

 Based on the Healthcare Innovation Map, the Tree Map below illustrates the impact of the Top 10 Healthcare Industry Trends.
-Healthcare startups employ AI and the internet of medical things (IoMT) for real-time, continuous, and remote monitoring of patients.
+HealthTech startups employ AI and the internet of medical things (IoMT) for real-time, continuous, and remote monitoring of patients.
 Telemedicine solutions enhance accessibility to clinical services for patients unable to visit hospitals frequently.
-Big data & analytics processes structured and unstructured medical data and biomedical literature to generate novel insights.
-Virtual reality (VR), augmented reality (AR), and mixed reality (MR) enhance digital therapy experiences.
-3D Printing, particularly bioprinting, enables the development of quality prosthetics and tissue and organ transplants while limiting the need for donors and reducing the risk of graft rejection.
+Big data and analytics solutions process structured and unstructured medical data and biomedical literature to generate novel insights.
+Virtual reality (VR), augmented reality (AR), and mixed reality (MR) allow MedTech startups to develop enhanced digital therapy experiences.
+3D Printing, particularly bioprinting, enables the development of quality prosthetics and organ transplants while reducing the risk of graft rejection.
 With the growth of digitization in healthcare, blockchain and cloud computing technologies play a major role in clinical data collection, storage, and exchange.
 Lastly, developments in genomics, nanomedicine, and regenerative medicine are advancing personalized healthcare.

-The Global Startup Heat Map below highlights the global distribution of the 3.622 exemplary startups & scaleups that we analyzed for this research.
+The Global Startup Heat Map below highlights the global distribution of the 3 622 exemplary startups and scaleups that we analyzed for this research.
 Created through the StartUs Insights Discovery Platform, the Heat Map reveals that the United States is home to most of these companies while we also observe increased activity in India as well Europe, particularly in the UK.

 AI is replacing conventional labor-intensive and time-consuming processes in healthcare with rapid, remotely accessible, and real-time solutions for diagnosis, treatment, and disease prevention.
-Startups develop software platforms, application programming interfaces (APIs), and other digital products to extend the benefits of AI.
-Some of the applications of AI in healthcare include clinical workflow management, advanced surgery assistance, and medical diagnostics.
+HealthTech startups develop software platforms, application programming interfaces (APIs), and other digital products to extend the benefits of AI.
+Some of the applications of artificial intelligence in healthcare include clinical workflow management, advanced surgery assistance, and medical diagnostics.

 Care AI provides Autonomous Patient Monitoring

-Care AI is a US-based startup offering an AI-powered autonomous monitoring platform for healthcare.
-Care AI’s platform connects to the proprietary edge sensors and transforms ordinary rooms into Self-Aware Rooms.
+Care AI is a US-based startup offering an AI-powered autonomous patient monitoring platform.
+The startup’s platform connects to the proprietary edge sensors and transforms ordinary rooms into Self-Aware Rooms.
 The platform increases patient safety, reduces medical errors, and improves the quality of care and clinical efficiency.
 It finds applications in monitoring hand sanitation, in-bed patient monitoring to prevent falls, and prediction of pressure ulcers, tremors, and other risks.

 Ligence develops an Image Analysis tool

 IoMT is instrumental for the development of products that need less or no human interaction to provide healthcare services.
 Connected medical devices, equipment, and infrastructure enable multiple applications like automatic disinfection, smart diagnosis, and remote patient management to name a few.
-Cognitive IoMT (CIoMT), a recent development, which integrates sensory information, automatic processing, and communication through networks for real-time diagnosis, monitoring, tracking, and disease control.
+Cognitive IoMT (CIoMT) is a recent subtrend that integrates sensory information, automatic processing, and communication through networks for real-time diagnosis, monitoring, tracking, and disease control.

 Uventions provides Automated Disinfection